froggestspirit/SDATTool/README.md

       -u Unpack SDAT

       -h Show help

+Flags:

+      -m Calculate MD5 for unpacked files

 If only a SDAT file is provided, the output directory will be the same as the SDAT, with a new folder created.
 This will unpack to that folder.
 Similarly, the SDAT can be rebuilt from the same folder name if only the SDAT filename is provided with mode -b

 Un-edited rebuilt SDAT files should be 1:1, if an SDAT is ripped from a game, decompiled and rebuilt, without being 1:1, please let me know.

+New in version 0.0.3:

+-Reworked so files, banks and wavearcs are referenced by name in the infoBlock.txt file